chevcast/mongoose-simpledb/README.md

 ## Tired of passing the `db` around to other areas of your application?

-In node modules are cached after they are first grabbed with `require`.
+In node, modules are cached after they are first grabbed with `require`.
 Simpledb utilizes this fact to make it extremely easy for you to access your `db` object from anywhere by simply calling `require` again.
 As long as you've called `init` and enough time has passed for your `db` object's models to be loaded then you can access it.

 ```javascript
 var simpledb = require('mongoose-simpledb');